rizaldialbert/vhdl-semantics/README.md

 Because we want to have a semantics with which is _easy to reason_ and _executable_.
 The operational semantics is geared towards executability while the axiomatic  semantics makes the reasoning easier.

-In the early phase of our design, we probably are not sure that our design behaves as we expect and in this situation the operational semantics comes handy.
-Because the operational semantics is executable, we can simulate the design **within** the Isabelle theorem prover.
+During the early phases of our design, we probably are not sure that they behave as we expect and the operational semantics comes handy in this situation.
+Because it is executable, we can simulate the design **within** the Isabelle theorem prover.
 This is possible because we can execute ML program  **inside** the Isabelle theorem prover.
-After we are satisfied with the behaviour, we can then start to think of the proof that it is correct.
+After we are satisfied with their behaviour, we can then start to think of the proofs that they are correct.

-Proving the correctness of a hardware design with operational semantics is painful and awkward as shown in the theory `NAND_Femto.thy`; here is where axiomatic semantics comes in handy.
+Proving the correctness of a hardware design with operational semantics is painful and awkward as shown in the theory `NAND_Femto.thy`; here is where axiomatic semantics proves to be useful.
 This semantics is heavily based on the famous Floyd--Hoare Logic for formally verifying imperative programs.
-Another _raison d'etre_ for axiomatic semantic is to make those who are familiar with Hoare logic comfortable proving the correctness of a VHDL program.
+Another _raison d'etre_ for axiomatic semantic is to make those who are familiar with Hoare logic comfortable proving the correctness of VHDL programs.

 ### Any example I can browse on?